 - To transfer the pizza into the oven I use a 50/50 blend of semolina flour and all purpose flour (or just semolina flour).
 The semolina flour is a larger grain and helps the pizza roll off the wooden peel and onto the steel.
 If you don't have a pizza peel, put the pizza on a sheet of parchment paper and use the back of a sheet pan to slide it into the oven.

-- IMPORTANT: If you're using a wooden peel, give the assembled pizza a few good shimmies back and forth on it to make sure the dough isn't stuck.
-If it is, gently pick up the stuck edge and dust some semolina flour under it.
+- IMPORTANT: Always give the assembled pizza a few good shimmies back and forth on it before launching to make sure the dough isn't stuck.
+If it is, gently pick up the stuck edge and dust some flour under it.

 📖 Recipe